OpenZeppelin/defender-templates/defender/governance_summary/README.md

 # Governance Summary Template

-This Defender Autotask will periodically check and display the status of active proposals on an [OpenZepplin Governor](https://docs.openzeppelin.com/contracts/4.x/api/governance) contract.
+This Defender Autotask will periodically check and display the status of active proposals on an [OpenZeppelin Governor](https://docs.openzeppelin.com/contracts/4.x/api/governance) contract.

 ## Optimizations